Davide Cantoni, Cathrin Mohr, Matthias Weigand

 Previous draft (September 2017): [Munich WP]

-Abstract: We argue that a long-run cultural persistence of right-wing ideology can explain the recent rise of right-wing populism.
-Shifts in the supply of party platforms can interact with this existing demand, and give rise to patterns of historical persistence.
-We study the context of Germany in the 2017 federal election, when the emergence of the AfD offered voters a populist right-wing option, with little social stigma attached.
-We show that municipalities that expressed strong support for the Nazi party in 1933 are more likely to vote for the AfD now, but not in 2013, when the AfD was a more moderate, fiscally conservative party.
-Using opinion surveys, we show that these dynamics are not generated by a concurrent demand shift: political attitudes do not shift sharply to the right in the municipalities with a history of Nazi support.
+Abstract: We argue that persistence of right-wing ideology can explain the recent rise of populism.
+Shifts in the supply of party platforms interact with an existing demand, giving rise to hitherto invisible patterns of persistence.
+The emergence of the Alternative for Germany (AfD) offered German voters a populist right-wing option with little social stigma attached.
+We show that municipalities that expressed strong support for the Nazi party in 1933 are more likely to vote for the AfD.
+These dynamics are not generated by a concurrent rightward shift in political attitudes, nor by other factors or shocks commonly associated with right-wing populism.

 Abstract: Which fundamental factors are associated with individuals holding democratic, anti-authoritarian ideologies?
 We conduct a survey eliciting Hong Kong university students' political attitudes and behavior in an ongoing pro-democracy movement.
 We construct indices measuring students' anti-authoritarianism, and link these to a comprehensive profile of fundamental economic preferences; personalities; cognitive abilities; and family backgrounds.
 We find that fundamental economic preferences, particularly risk tolerance and pro-social preferences, are the strongest predictors of anti-authoritarian ideology and behavior.
 We also study simultaneously determined outcomes, arguably both cause and consequence of ideology.
 Examining these, we find that anti-authoritarians are more pessimistic about Hong Kong's political outlook and about their fellow students' support for the movement; their social networks are more political; they consume different media; and, they are more politically informed than other students.
 Our extraordinarily rich data suggest that individuals' deep preferences should be considered alongside payoffs and beliefs in explaining political behavior.